Illuminum2/NanoLab/JOURNAL.md

 ## Day 6 (Mar 19) 1h
 I had 10 hous of school, and also have a math exam in two days, so I couldn't work on this for that long.
 I just started searching 3D models for some other components, and thought a bit about how I can organze the electronics.

+## Day 7 (Mar 20) 1h
+I did a bit of research on electronics and what main bord would be best for my use case in between the math studying.